nahummaru/prot-rl/README.md

 `DPO_pLM` is the main Python script for our project.
 It supports the following flags:

 - `--beta`: Specify the beta value.
-- `--model_directory`: Specify the local model or the HF name (e.g AI4PD/ZymCTRL or /your/path/ZymCTRL)
+- `--model_directory`: Specify the local model or the HF name (e.g, AI4PD/ZymCTRL or /your/path/ZymCTRL)
 - `--mode`: Choose the mode for experiments.
 Available options:
-  - `paired`: the loss function will take in an ordered pair of sequences responses with different rewards and train the model to give preference to the sequence with better reward score.
+  - `paired`: the loss function will take in an ordered pair of sequence responses with different rewards and train the model to give preference to the sequence with the better reward score.
   - `ranked`: the loss function will take in an ordered set of sequences responses by their reward score and train the model to give preference to the sequences in the ranking order.
-  - `weighted`: the loss function will take in a set of sequence with their corresponding reward score and will train the model’s distribution of likelihood over the sequences to match the relative distribution of reward of the sequences derived from the softmax of their scalar labels.
+  - `weighted`: the loss function will take in a set of sequences with their corresponding reward score and will train the model’s distribution of likelihood over the sequences to match the relative distribution of reward of the sequences derived from the softmax of their scalar labels.

 This 3 different loss functions were adapted from the firsts described in [Widatalla et al., 2024](https://www.biorxiv.org/content/10.1101/2024.05.20.595026v1.abstract).
 You can find detailed explanations for each loss function and its changes in formulation in the Methods section of the [paper]().
 We recommend using the weighted mode, as it has been extensively tested during our experiments and has demonstrated superior performance in most cases.
-Updates to improve the ranked and paired modes are currently in progress.

 Note: Weights are treated as "the higher, the better."
 If your scoring function is designed to be minimized, please multiply it by -1 before adding it to the weights.

 ## Installation

 The software needed to run DPO_pLM can be found in `requeriments.txt`.
-To set up the environment, execute the following comand inside your desired working environment:
+To set up the environment, execute the following command inside your desired working environment:

 ```bash
 git clone https://github.com/AI4PDLab/DPO_pLM.git